-Personal or cor of the significan Personal or corporate name of the company or entity of its group Nature of the relationship Type of transaction Amount (thousan ds of euro) SCRANTON E B.V.
-NTERPRISES Grifols, S.A.
-Contractual Others 7,104
+Personal or corporate name of the significant shareholder Personal or corporate name of the company or entity of its group Nature of the relationship Type of transaction Amount (thousands of euros) SCRANTON ENTERPRISES, B.V.
+Grifols, S.A.
+Contractual Others 5,137 SCRANTON ENTERPRISES, B.V.
+Grifols, S.A.
+Contractual Purchase of tangible fixed assets 13,500

-The contractual relationship is between Centurión Real Estate S.A.U. and Grifols, S.A.; Scranton Enterprises B.V. (a significant shareholder of Grifols, S.A.) is the sole shareholder of Centurión Real Estate, S.A.U.
-The type of transaction is classified as "Payments for right-of-use assets".
+Both contractual relationship are between Centurión Real Estate S.A.U. and Grifols, S.A.; Scranton Enterprises B.V. (a significant shareholder of Grifols, S.A.) is the sole shareholder of Centurión Real Estate, S.A.U.
+Under the relationship "Other", the type of transaction would be classified as "Payments for right-of-use assets".